rawkin1908/AnarchoFlagsBot/README.md

 to your reddit accounts and all your throwaways.

 * The script looks a file called `target.bmp`.
-Depending on what you want to defend (hammer & sickle and party parrot, ancom flags, or rojava flag) modify the appropriate file name to to `target.bmp`
+Depending on what you want to defend (hammer & sickle and party parrot, ancom flags, or rojava flag) modify the appropriate BMP's file name to `target.bmp`

 ## Usage